 - We don't want nasty chemicals and preservatives (see her list above)

 Look...if you can put it in your mouth, it probably shouldn't be down there as well.

 Ideally, we want organic coconut oil and CBD with a sufficient level.

-Until we find the right product, we'll use the 1000 mg CBD Isolate with MCT (coconut derived) base oil below.
+This speaks to the 1000 mg CBD Isolate with MCT (coconut derived) base oil.